 In December 2005, the Company made a decision to sell ten tankers.
 A Group company finalized the sale of eight tankers in May 2006 for a price that approximated their carrying value of \$190 million.
-The sale of the remaining two tankers is expected to be finalized in July 2007 for a price that approximates their carrying value of \$75 million.
-As of March 31, 2007 and December 31, 2006, the Group classified these tankers as assets held for sale in the consolidated balance sheets.
+The sale of the remaining two tankers was expected to be finalized in July 2007, the finalization of this transaction was extended to March 2008.
+The price for these remaining tankers approximates their carrying value of \$75 million.
+As of June 30, 2007 and December 31, 2006, the Group classified these tankers as assets held for sale in the consolidated balance sheets.